dound/gae-sessions/README.markdown

 your app's root directory.

 gae-sessions includes WSGI middleware to make it easy to integrate into your app
 - you just need to add in the middleware.
-If you're using App Engine's built in webapp framework, or any other framework that calls the [run_wsgi_app](http://code.google.com/appengine/docs/python/tools/webapp/utilmodule.html) function, you can use App Engine's configuration framework to install
+If you're using App Engine's built-in webapp framework, or any other framework that calls the [run_wsgi_app](http://code.google.com/appengine/docs/python/tools/webapp/utilmodule.html) function, you can use App Engine's configuration framework to install